Skip to content

 This page collects two advanced patterns used in the example notebooks.

-A common pattern is to zoom into a single cluster, re-run clustering and enrichment, and then plot a higher-resolution view.
-The key steps are:
+A common pattern is to zoom into one cluster, re-run clustering and enrichment, and then plot a higher-resolution view.
+The same pattern also supports a union of multiple clusters.

 3. Cut the subset dendrogram at a lower depth.